BytePhoenixCoding/BlockchainTokenSniper/README.md

 # Things to do / improve / fix

- - Look into rugpull detection (in development)
+ - Look into rugpull detection (in development) - unfortunately current there's so many scams on BSC.
+We are looking for the best way to filter out scams and get the gems

-- Modify bot to work on different blockchains eg. Ethereum
+- Modify bot to work on different blockchains eg. Ethereum, Polygon

 - Improve reliability: the program can sometimes unexpectedly freeze / quit.
 This is being investigated.

-- Allow user to set slippage percentage
+- Allow user to set slippage percentage - currently bot just selects the best slippage automatically

 ## Donations

-Any donation of any token is massively appreciated.
+Any donation of any token is massively appreciated and helps alot with the development of the project.

 | Dev | BSC Address |
 |:---:|:---:|